States: Colorado, Iowa, Kansas, Missouri, Montana, North Dakota, Nebraska, South Dakota, Utah, Wyoming

 Services: Health Care & Public Health Planning, Training & Technical Assistance, Health Systems Transformation

-Technical Expertise: Health Care Reform, Family Planning & Reproductive Health, Adolescent Health
+Technical Expertise: Adolescent Health, Family Planning & Reproductive Health, Health Care Reform

 Even before the passage of health care reform legislation, experts were predicting that sexual and reproductive health services providers would need to assess and adjust their business philosophies and practices to take advantage of the many opportunities that would follow reform.
 Since reform became a reality, organizations have had to transform to reach the more than 20 million people who will gain insurance coverage.
 Reform also meant an expansion in available funding for prevention services as Medicaid reimbursement expanded and the door opened to third-party payer reimbursements.
 To capitalize on the opportunities created by parity and health care reform, programs and clinics recognized the need to transform and help their staff to understand not only the elements of transformation but why change is crucial to the survival of each organization.